View Related Sites

 Yes, you can withdraw your entry for the test.
 Your Exams Officer will need to do this for you.
 Your entry can only be withdrawn until Friday 10 May 2019.
 If your entry is withdrawn by 10 May, your standard entry fee will be refunded.
 Late entry fees are not refunded.

 Bilingual dictionaries can also be used by candidates who don’t have English as a first language.
+You do not need to ask us for permission to do so.
+Your dictionary will be checked by invigilation staff prior to use and cannot contain any notes.

 Calculators are not allowed in the examination.